GuillaumeHaben/MSR2021-ReplicationPackage/README.md

-# DeFlaker Dataset Analysis
+# MSR 2021 Replication Package

+This repository contains the scripts and dataset used in the paper *A Replication Study on the Usability of CodeVocabulary in Predicting Flaky Tests*.

-All scripts are located in `./scripts`
+- Scripts are located in `./scripts`

+- Datasets are located in `./datasets`

+- Initial data from DeFlaker is located in `./initialDeFlakerData`